DAMO-NLP-SG/WebDesignAgent/README.md

 ### Key Features
 1. **Multi-Page Mastery**: Generate and design interconnected web pages with dynamic redirect capabilities for a seamless user experience.
-2. **User-specifc Add/Delete**: Exercise full control by manually adding, deleting, or modifying web pages, their contents and their relations to tailor your site to perfection.
+2. **User-specific Add/Delete**: Exercise full control by manually adding, deleting, or modifying web pages, their contents and their relations to tailor your site to perfection.
 3. **Iterative Refinement**: Make precise alterations to your website’s code based on your invaluable feedback.
 4. **Visual React**: Leverage strong visual models to refine and enhance the webpage layout autonomously.